 The first is to call 911 if the person is in immediate danger.
 Further, if sexual abuse is occurring, contact the authorities to report the assault and abuse.
 Contact the nursing home administrator or management if the danger is not immediate.
 Be sure to mention what you’ve observed to make you believe neglect is occurring and ask for an investigation to begin.

-You can also directly file a with your local Ombudsman’s office.
+You can also directly file a complaint with your local Ombudsman’s office.

-Lastly, contact a nursing home negligence attorney.
+Lastly, contact a nursing home negligence attorney at Munley Law.
 A nursing home attorney can guide you through filing a complaint and taking legal action to protect your loved one.

-Why Choose Munley Law Nursing Home Abuse Lawyers?
+Why Choose Munley Law as Your Nursing Home Abuse Lawyer?

 Finding the right nursing home abuse attorney for your case can be a challenge.
 Not all personal injury law firms are equipped to handle elder abuse and nursing home abuse cases.

-However, the Munley Law firm is.
-Our legal team has experience in recognizing the signs of nursing home negligence and has helped victims and their families file nursing home abuse lawsuits and cases.
+However, Munley Law is.
+Our legal team has experience in recognizing the signs of nursing home negligence and has helped victims and their families file nursing home abuse lawsuits and wrongful death cases.

 With an experienced attorney from Munley Law, you can rest assured knowing your case is being handled with the dedication, care, and compassion it requires.